-If you accidentally swallow electrolyte
+If you accidentally swallow electrolyte Drink a large guartity of water or mills.
+Col

 Drink a large quantity of water or milk.
-Follow with milk of magnesia, beaten raw egg or vegetable oil.
 Get emergency medical attention immediately.

 When recharging the battery

 Never recharge the battery while the engine is running.
 Also, be sure all accessories are turned off.